lpfgarcia/C4.5-Tree-Forest-Classifier-Implementation-Guide/README.md

 * The second one suggests a python-esque function structure in case you're having difficulty understanding the first section. `pd` refers to the `Pandas` module and `np` refers to `Numpy`.
 * The last section is an example output using the second section's structure (and comments on that output).

 The intended use for this guide is for the user to follow along using their favourite programming language.
-At the end of the main sections, the user will have a working C4.5 decision tree generator (which by itself has a fair performance on the iris dataset, for example).
+At the end of the main sections, the user will have a working C4.5 decision tree generator (with a fair performance on the iris dataset).

-If they decide to follow the extra sections, the end result will be a simple bagging-based forest classifier (with an even better performance and less prone to overfitting).
+If they decide to follow the extra sections, the end result will be a simple bagging-based forest classifier (capable of tackling more complex problems, as demonstrated by the accent identification included there).

 ## Part 0: Entropy and impurity (Maths!)